How Emu Oil Can Help Cancer Patients

 Dry, chapped lips are another common side effect of chemotherapy.
-Thanks to its amazing moisturizing effect, emu oil is a powerful ingredient when added to a quality lip balm.
+Thanks to its amazing moisturizing effect, emu oil is a powerful ingredient when added to a quality lip balm like Banish Chapped Lips.
 Doctors recommend non-pigmented lip balms and patients are advised to avoid scented and flavored products, as the ingredients in them can irritate the already ultra-sensitive skin.
 Look for a natural lip balm that’s infused with emu oil to maximize the benefits while minimizing risk for unpleasant side effects.

 Another way emu oil can benefit cancer patients, particularly those undergoing chemotherapy, is by preventing bone loss.
 A 2012 study suggested that taking emu oil as a dietary supplement could prevent chemotherapy-induced inflammation, osteoclast formation, and, notably, bone loss.
 It’s worth noting that not all emu oil supplements are created equally.
 Some are diluted with other oils and don’t provide the same benefits as pure emu oils.
 It’s important to look for quality oils with a high level of fatty acids to maximize the potential benefits.